MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### inbox.component

-This event collects two types of user data: M365 subscription status, and whether the user sees ads.
+This event collects two types of user data: Microsoft 365 subscription status, and whether the user sees ads.
 This helps us detect and fix issues where there is perceivable performance impact on the user's inbox UI components which would cause email messages, avatar, read/unread state to not load or display properly.

 The following fields are collected: